hackberrydev/middleman-website/source/2020-02-22-validate-your-yaml-files.html.md

 A few months ago, a client project we're working on started using [sidekiq-scheduler](https://github.com/Moove-it/sidekiq-scheduler) for handling scheduled jobs.
-The tools works well and we started migrating more and more Cron jobs to Sidekiq.
+The tool works well and we started migrating more and more Cron jobs to Sidekiq.

-After deploying a new set of jobs, we scheduled a few of them to test if everything works correctly in production.
+A few days ago, after deploying a new set of jobs, we scheduled a few of them to test if everything works correctly in production.
 However, we realized that no jobs are logged in the Sidekiq log file.
-For this project, Sidekiq is managed by systemd, so after inspecting the status of the service with `systemctl` and `journalctl` we quickly found out that `sidekiq.yml` file is not a valid YAML file, which prevents Sidekiq from booting.
+Since Sidekiq is managed by systemd, we inspected the status of the service with `systemctl` and `journalctl` and quickly found out that `sidekiq.yml` file is not a valid YAML file, which prevents Sidekiq from booting.

 This raised 2 important questions: